 - the needs of the disabled candidate;

 - the effectiveness of the adjustment;

 - the cost of the adjustment; and

 - the likely impact of the adjustment upon the candidate and other candidates.

 An adjustment will not be approved if it:

-- involves unreasonable costs to the awarding body; - involves unreasonable timeframes; or - affects the security and integrity of the assessment.
+- involves unreasonable costs ;

+- involves unreasonable timeframes; or

+- affects the security and integrity of the assessment.